11 dec 2018

 “We have a concept called “speed of light” and everything is done at this speed.
 Agile, nimble and grow like crazy.
 As we grow, we split out businesses and appoint a leader.”

 This next comment links back to the innovation chapter, where risk-taking only happens when people feel safe.
-Several leaders spoke about how they are encouraging people to challenge the organization and take risks without fear of punishment.
+Several leaders spoke about how they are encouraging people to challenge the organisation and take risks without fear of punishment.
 “Challenge is part of our culture.
 People are expected to experiment and take risks.”
 And “our culture has had to change and encourage fast failures.”

 Changing the culture to allow failure is not just about the CEO though.
 Unless all of the management team understand and truly embrace this attitude, the ‘safe’ environment will not exist.